Mikulus6/Cultures-map-editor/documentation/formats/moving_picture_3.md

 [MP3 Wikipedia article](https://en.wikipedia.org/wiki/MP3).
 Many various tools can be used to open and modify this file format.
 The one recommended here is [Audacity](https://www.audacityteam.org/download/).
-In *Cultures* this file format is used to store information about sounds with considerably long duration.
+In *Cultures* this file format is used to store information about sounds with a considerably long duration.